Synthetixio/synthetix/docs/contracts/SynthetixState.md

 Returns true if a given account has any outstanding issuance debt resulting from Synth minting.

-Used in [`Synthetix._addToDebtRegister`] to determine whether an minting event requires incrementing the total issuer count.
+Used in [`Synthetix._addToDebtRegister`](Synthetix.md#_addtodebtregister) to determine whether an minting event requires incrementing the total issuer count.

-???+ example "Details"
+??? example "Details"
     **Signature**

     `hasIssued(address account) external view returns (uint)`